elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-social-inequalities-manifest-within-social-hierarchies.md

 url: /learn/sociology/questions/how-do-social-inequalities-manifest-within-social-hierarchies
 score: -1.0
 related_article1:
-    id: 163667
+    id: 163670
-    title: What are the ethical considerations related to power relations in research ethics?
+    title: >-
+        What is the historical context of settler colonialism and its impact on Indigenous communities?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-ethical-considerations-related-to-power-relations-in-research-ethics
+    url: /learn/sociology/questions/what-is-the-historical-context-of-settler-colonialism-and-its-impact-on-indigenous-communities
 related_article2:
-    id: 163663
+    id: 163658
-    title: How does traditional knowledge contribute to Indigenous sovereignty in research methods?
+    title: >-
+        What are the key differences between participant observation and interviews in qualitative research?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-traditional-knowledge-contribute-to-indigenous-sovereignty-in-research-methods
+    url: /learn/sociology/questions/what-are-the-key-differences-between-participant-observation-and-interviews-in-qualitative-research
 related_article3:
     id: 163665
+    title: >-
-    title: How do epistemological claims influence knowledge production in research?
+        How do epistemological claims influence knowledge production in research?
     subject: Sociology
     url: /learn/sociology/questions/how-do-epistemological-claims-influence-knowledge-production-in-research
 related_article4:
-    id: 163671
+    id: 163666
-    title: What are the key components of a research strategy in methodology?
+    title: >-
+        What distinguishes objective knowledge from subjective knowledge in quantitative and qualitative methodologies?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-components-of-a-research-strategy-in-methodology
+    url: /learn/sociology/questions/what-distinguishes-objective-knowledge-from-subjective-knowledge-in-quantitative-and-qualitative-methodologies
 related_article5:
-    id: 163659
+    id: 163660
-    title: How does thematic analysis differ from coding in qualitative data analysis?
+    title: >-
+        What are the essential components of a systematic approach in research design?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-thematic-analysis-differ-from-coding-in-qualitative-data-analysis
+    url: /learn/sociology/questions/what-are-the-essential-components-of-a-systematic-approach-in-research-design
 ---

 &nbsp;